 Patrick was born in Busan, South Korea in 1984 and raised in La Grange, Illinois.
 He earned his undergraduate degree in Art History and English from the University of St Andrews in 2006.
 Patrick moved to New York in 2010 to train under Jacob Collins at Grand Central Atelier.
 Following the completion of his studies in 2014, he worked as an instructor of painting and drawing in the atelier’s full and part time programs.
 In 2017 Patrick relocated to Paris, France, where he now lives and works.
 His work is exhibited at galleries in New York and Massachusetts. www.patrickbyrnespaintings.com

 -BLACK, RED, and WHITE pencils.

 3 sheets of medium toned, smooth drawing paper (if 1 is black and 10 is white, a neutral tone in the 4-8 range is recommended).
 Canson Mi- Teintes has a wide range of toned papers.
-Any hue can work depending on the desired aesthetic, but I would skew towards more neutral expressions of gray, blue, and beige/brown.
-Alternatively, hand-toning a heavyweight, hot press watercolor paper with ink or watercolor can produce a more personalized surface.
+Any hue can work depending on the desired aesthetic, but Patrick would skew towards more neutral expressions of gray, blue, and beige/brown.
+Alternatively, hand-toning a heavyweight, hot press watercolour paper with ink or watercolour can produce a more personalised surface.

 1 kneaded eraser and 1 hard rubber eraser SHARPENER (sandpaper + utility knife)